 Ideally, eating disorders require early treatment to prevent health complications and additional psychological issues.

 People who suspect that they have an eating disorder should see their doctor, who will be able to direct them to the appropriate healthcare services.
-In many cases, the right treatment can help people make a full recovery.
+In many cases, the proper treatment can help people recover fully.